-ODOT will monitor the construction contractor to ensure the following noise abatement measures are implemented to minimize the adverse effects of construction activity on the local community:
+Environmental Resource Avoidance, Minimization, and Mitigation Measures Central City 2035 Plan, adjustments to its design may be necessary.
+Such design adjustments would be intended to help the Revised Build Alternative comply with land use regulations; therefore, revisions to do so would not be expected to have adverse impacts on land use.
+Noise ODOT would monitor the construction contractor to ensure the following noise abatement measures identified in the ODOT Standard Specifications for Construction (2021) are implemented to minimize the adverse effects of construction activity on the local community: • Do not perform construction within 1,000 feet of an occupied dwelling on Sundays or legal holidays, or between the hours of 10:00 PM and 6:00 AM on other days, without an approved noise variance from the City of Portland. • Use equipment with sound control devices no less effective than those provided on the original equipment.
+Equipment with un-muffled exhausts is prohibited.

-- Do not perform construction within 1,000 feet of an occupied dwelling on Sundays or legal holidays, or between the hours of 6:00 PM and 7:00 AM on other days, without an approved noise variance from the City of Portland. - Use equipment with sound control devices no less effective than those provided on the original equipment.
-Equipment with un-muffled exhausts is prohibited. - Use equipment complying with pertinent equipment noise standards of the U.S. Environmental Protection Agency. - Do not drive piling or perform blasting operations within 3,000 feet of an occupied dwelling on Sundays or legal holidays, or between the hours of 8:00 PM and 8:00 AM on other days, without an approved noise variance from the City of Portland. - Mitigate the noise from rock crushing or screening operations performed within 3,000 feet of all occupied dwellings by placing material stockpiles between the operation and the affected dwellings, or by other means approved by the City of Portland. - No construction that requires access to or use of Portland Public Schools property at Harriet Tubman Middle School will occur during the school year.
+- Use equipment complying with pertinent equipment noise standards of the U.S. Environmental Protection Agency. - Do not drive piling or perform blasting operations within 3,000 feet of an occupied dwelling on Sundays or legal holidays, or between the hours of 8:00 PM and 8:00 AM on other days, without an approved noise variance from the City of Portland. - Mitigate the noise from rock crushing or screening operations performed within 3,000 feet of all occupied dwellings by placing material stockpiles between the operation and the affected dwellings, or by other means approved by the City of Portland. - No construction that requires access to or use of Portland Public Schools (PPS) property at Harriet Tubman Middle School would occur during the school year.